samihatanjeem/PYML101/README.md

 # 🤖PyML101

-Welcome to **PyMLHub**, a consolidated collection of Python and Machine Learning homeworks and mini-projects, all bundled into one clean workspace.
-This repository brings together hands-on exercises in Python programming, data analysis, and foundational machine learning — perfect for quick refreshers, practice, or teaching demos.
+Welcome to PyML101!
+It is a consolidated collection of Python and Machine Learning homeworks and mini projects, all bundled into one clean workspace.
+This repository brings together the exercises in Python programming, data analysis, and foundational machine learning, which is perfect for quick refreshers, practice, or teaching demos.

 ## Topics Covered